 My Mandala practice bought me back to my paint brush and a long ignored urge to paint and express my own visual language in my own way, beyond influence.

 When a catastrophic fire event burnt it's way through our region in 2015, we were among the lucky ones to have the fire edge stop a couple of kilometres down the road.
 So blessed to be untouched physically, something shifted in me emotionally, and i found it difficult to create my mandalas and interact with the environment around me as I had just days before.
 I wondered what seeds may sprout from the experience, like native seeds that only sprout under intense fire burn.
 For me, as it turned out, I instinctively picked up my paint brush and an expression flowed from me that i had always felt, but could never muster the self belief to allow, until that moment.

-My painting is expressive, spontaneous and raw.
-I often paint on masonite, taking me back to my childhood in my parents paint shop.
-Moving the paint around unplanned, responding to my sense of things and patterns in my minds eye, I overlay coat after coat until a certain resonance is reached, in tune with where I'm at.
-My aim is to stop just in time so the painting remains open and alive, in celebration of imperfection, verging on unfinished, as a nod to the ongoing creation of life itself.
+My painting is expressive, spontaneous and raw, moving the paint around unplanned, responding to my sense of the world and shapes in my minds eye, overlaying coat after coat until a personal resonance is reached.
+My aim is to reach the flow state and stop at the point that the painting remains open and alive, in celebration of imperfection, as a nod to the ongoing creation of life itself.